Souleyman Doumbia

-Souleyman Keli Doumbia (born 24 September 1996) is a professional footballer who plays as a left-back for Major League Soccer club Charlotte FC on loan from Belgian Pro League club Standard Liège.
+Souleyman Keli Doumbia (born 24 September 1996) is a professional footballer who plays as a left-back.
 Born in France, he plays for the Ivory Coast national team.

 Club career

 Early career

 Doumbia was part of the Paris Saint-Germain youth academy from 2009 to 2016.
 In the summer of 2016, he was transferred to Serie B club Bari, where he made his professional debut on 22 October versus Trapani.
 On 31 January 2017, Doumbia joined fellow Serie B side Vicenza on loan.

 Rennes

 In January 2019 he signed a three-year contract with Rennes.

 Angers

 In January 2020, Doumbia joined Angers on loan until the end of the 2019–20 season.
 In July 2020, Angers exercised their option to sign him permanently for a reported transfer fee of about €3 million.
 Doumbia signed a three-year contract.

 Standard Liège

 On 24 January 2024, Doumbia joined Belgian Pro League club Standard Liège on a contract until the end of the season with the option for a further year.